How Long is Nursing School? Your Timeline to Becoming a Nurse

 Find a schedule and combination of work and school that’s right for you.
 Remember—you are not alone, and many have been in your shoes before.
 With a little perseverance and determination, your nursing career goals can be achieved.

 What will your nursing school journey look like?

 So how long is nursing school?
 As you can see, the answer can get a little complicated—much of it will depend on what your goals are and your current level of education.

 Having an idea of how much time you can commit to a nursing program is an ideal way to start narrowing down which path to choose.
 For more information to help you choose between two of the most common entryways into the nursing field, check out our article, “Practical Nursing vs. Professional Nursing: Understanding the Differences.”

-2Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries and employment conditions in your area may vary.
+2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed May 2022] https://www.bls.gov/ooh/ Data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
+Employment conditions in your area may vary.

 EDITOR'S NOTE: This article was originally published in May 2015.
-It has since been updated to include information relevant to 2018.
+It has since been updated to include information relevant to 2022.